pbalcer/librarius/DESIGN.md

 The current design doesn't really allow for any CAS-style lock-free programming.
 Why?
 Because CAS inherently creates dependencies between running write threads.
-In a transaction that would mean that if there are any two transactions that used CAS on a set of dependent objects, those two transactions would be themselves become depedent - i.e., they either both commit or both abort.
+In a transaction that would mean that if there are any two transactions that used CAS on a set of dependent objects, those two transactions would themselves become depedent - i.e., they either both commit or both abort.
 And this generalizes beyond just two transactions.
 What's worse, is that once a transaction finishes, it has to wait for other codependent transactions